Guide to Developing Java Plugins

 Project Definition

 Once the mojos have been written for the plugin, it is time to build the plugin.
-To do this properly, the project's descriptor needs to have a number of settings set properly:
+To do this properly, the project's pom.xml must set these things:

 packaging This must be set to "maven-plugin"

-dependencies A dependency must be declared to the Maven Plugin Tools API to resolve "AbstractMojo" and related classes
+dependencies A dependency must be declared on the Maven Plugin Tools API to resolve "AbstractMojo" and related classes

 Listed below is an illustration of the sample mojo project's pom with the parameters set as described in the above table: